maxtal/DataScientistToolKit/README.md

 DataScientistToolKit
 ====================

-This repo is for the Data Scientist ToolKit course on coursera
+This repo is for the Data Scientist ToolKit course.